 Historic Sites of Manitoba: Ninette School No. 1028 (Ninette, RM of Prairie Lakes)

-The Ninette School District was organized formally in June 1899 and, for a time, students attended classes above a general store in the community of Ninette in what is now the Rural Municipality of Prairie Lakes.
+The Ninette School District was organized formally in June 1899 and, for a time, students attended classes above a general store in Ninette in what is now the Rural Municipality of Prairie Lakes.
 In 1901, a one-storey, one-classroom school building was erected but, around 1912, a second storey (and second classroom) was added, accessible via an exterior staircase that doubled as a fire escape.

 With growing student enrollment, a massive one-storey red brick structure was built in 1926 at a cost of about $20,000, a twin of Brookdale School No. 1299, Deloraine School No. 490, Shoal Lake School No. 458, and Woodhaven School No. 2093, based on a design by Winnipeg architect Gilbert Parfitt and constructed by Brandon contractor George Epton.
 Three of its four classrooms went into use following an official opening ceremony on 17 September 1926, presided over by Dr. D. A. Stewart, Charles Cannon, and R. F. Fletcher.
 The original school building was torn down around the same time.
 The fourth classroom did not come into use until 1939.
 Most of its windows were bricked over around 1985, probably as an energy-saving measure.